The Steinberg representation is irreducible: Introduction

 \subsubsection{Tits building}

-A tremendous amount of the structure of $\bG(k)$ is encoded in its spherical Tits building $\Tits(\bG)$.
+A tremendous amount of the structure of $\bG$ is encoded in its spherical Tits building $\Tits(\bG)$.
 This is a simplicial complex whose simplices are in bijection with the proper parabolic $k$-subgroups of $\bG$.
 For proper parabolic $k$-subgroups $P$ and $P'$, the simplex corresponding to $P$ is a face of the simplex corresponding to $P'$ when $P' \subset P$.
-For example, if $\bG = \GL_n$, then the proper parabolic $k$-subgroups are the stabilizers of nontrivial flags
+The conjugation action of $\bG(k)$ on itself permutes the parabolic $k$-subgroups and thus induces an action of $\bG(k)$ on $\Tits(\bG)$.
+See \cite{AbramenkoBrownBuildings, TitsBuildings} for more about Tits buildings.